halilbrhmkabul/halilbrhmkabul/README.md

-- 🌱 I’m currently learning Web Development and other programming languages
+- 🌱 I am a backend developer and I am constantly trying to improve myself.
+In addition to working in a company, I also do freelance projects.

 <br>